Helium6CRES/he6-cres-spec-sims/README.md

 		* Log on to rocks.
 		* `cd /data/eliza4/he6_cres/simulation/he6-cres-spec-sims`
 		* Set up:
 			* Before running an experiment one needs a `.json` experiment config and a `.yaml` base config to both be in the following directory on rocks: `/data/eliza4/he6_cres/simulation/sim_results/experiments/`.
-See (TODO WHERE TO DOCUMENT THIS) somewhere for more details on what these two config files must contain.
+(TODO: Document the config files and the output fields.)
 			* Here is how I copy those over from the examples shown in the repo (`he6-cres-spec-sims/config_files`).
 You should be able to do the same with minimal adjustment of paths.
 				* `!scp /home/drew/He6CRES/he6-cres-spec-sims/config_files/rocks* drewbyron@172.25.100.1:/data/eliza4/he6_cres/simulation/sim_results/experiments`
 		* Initial run: